dev-human/dev-human/source/_posts/2015-09-25-my-first-pull-request.md

 ![Figure 1: Fabien's Feedback](http://i.imgur.com/k3fYvta.png)

 The **fourth** pull request was the one.
 I remember as if it were yesterday: in the morning of April 22, 2013, I got an email from Github saying my pull request was successfully **merged**.
 I made it to the list of Symfony 2 contributors.
 Even though my contribution was very simple, my name is there, as you can see in the page <http://symfony.com/contributors/code>.
-And if you ever get the exception _"The file 'somefile.ext' exceeds your upload_max_filesize ini directive"_, remember: I put it there.
+And if you ever get the exception _"The file 'somefile.ext' exceeds your upload_max_filesize ini directive"_, remember: I've put it there.

 ![Figure 2: PR Merged](http://i.imgur.com/W1DcFid.png)